Reactive-Query-Lab/reactive-query/README.md

 Parameters are automatically hashed to create cache keys.
 The library provides intelligent hashing that:

 - Handles primitive values (strings, numbers, booleans)
-- Sorts object keys for consistent hashing
+- Sorts object keys for consistent hashing (Just one layer to avoid heavy time complexity.
+You can overwrite hashing logics for custom algorithms)
 - Handles arrays and nested objects
 - Supports custom hashing algorithms